BAZAN Group: History

 The company's beginnings date back to the British Mandate for Palestine when Consolidated Refineries Limited (CRL), a joint venture of Shell and the Anglo-Iranian Oil Company (now BP), started constructing a sprawling refinery complex which sat at the end of the British-built Mosul–Haifa oil pipeline which stretched from the oil fields near Kirkuk in then British-controlled Iraq.

 Construction of the first refinery unit started in 1938 and was carried out by the M. W. Kellogg Co. with assistance from Solel Boneh, with an annual capacity of two million tons of crude oil.
 Construction was completed in 1944, increasing the annual yield to four million tons of crude oil.

-During World War II, the complex supplied refined products to British and American forces operating in the Mediterranean and Middle East theatre, and was bombed many times during the early stage of the war, by Italy.
+During World War II, the complex supplied refined products to British and American forces operating in the Mediterranean and Middle East theatre, and was bombed many times during the early stage of the war by Italy.
 Damage to the refineries was quickly repaired.

-On December 30, 1947, a group from the Irgun hurled two bombs from a passing car into a crowd of Arab workers, killing 6 and injuring 42.
-In response, Arab workers rioted, beating 39 Jewish workers to death and wounding 49.
-The two events became known as the Haifa Oil Refinery massacre.
+On December 30, 1947, after several weeks of attacks following the UN partition vote in which a number of Jews were killed, members of the Irgun threw two bombs from a passing car into a crowd of Arab workers outside the refinery, killing 6 and wounding 42.
+In the immediate aftermath, Arab workers at the refinery attacked their Jewish coworkers, killing 39 and wounding 49 in what became known as the Haifa Oil Refinery massacre.

 Due to concerns about the Arab League Boycott, the British Government sold CRL to the State of Israel in 1958 which then changed its name to Oil Refineries Ltd.

-Since then the complex has undergone significant expansion and upgrades.
+Since rebranding, the complex has undergone significant expansion and upgrades.
 In the past, ORL also owned the Ashdod Oil Refinery in southern Israel and therefore as a company, it held a monopoly over oil refining in the country.
 This changed in 2006, when Israel's Government Companies Authority, headed by Eyal Gabbai started privatization processes.

 On August 1, 2006, the Ashdod facilities were sold to the Paz Oil Company for 3.5 billion ILS.
 In February 2007, 44% of the shares were sold to institutional investors.
 Following this, 46% were sold to the Ofer-Federman group at 3.30 ILS per share, with the remaining shares sold in an IPO on the Tel Aviv Stock Exchange in 2007.
 There were more than 5,500 requests to buy shares, an unprecedented number.